0xOperant/wuds/README.md

 From Tim: "WUDS is a proximity detection system that uses Wi-Fi probe requests, signal strength, and a white list of MAC addresses to create a detection barrier and identify the presence of foreign devices within a protected zone.
 Designed with the Raspberry Pi in mind, WUDS can be installed and configured on any system with Python 2.x and a wireless card capable of Monitor mode.
 See [http://www.lanmaster53.com/2014/10/wifi-user-detection-system/](http://www.lanmaster53.com/2014/10/wifi-user-detection-system/) for more information."

 Tim is no longer actively updating, so I have ported the project here and made a few changes:

 - the original mac vendor lookup API is gone, so I have moved to a new provider
 - added slack alerts

-More to come:
-- move from sqlite3 to MySQL on Amazon RDS
-- web front end for SQL queries
+- added Hubot (chatbot) alerts
+- moved the whitelist to the database so it can be dynamically updated without restarting the process

 ## Setup